LangdalP/GoTimer/README.md

 **For Windows users, here's a more detailed how-to:**

-1. Install python 3.5 (or atleast 3.x)
+1. Install python 3.5 (or atleast 3.x).
+Make sure to check that "Put python in PATH" is enabled.
 2. Check that it's working by opening up a cmd and writing python -V. It should print the python version
 3. If you installed it, but writing python -V does not work, it is not in the path.
 Google "put python in path windows" to fix.
 4. Put the cfg in the listener folder in your own cfg folder